|

 just proved your worth.

-For the tenth time, muttered the boy.
+For about the tenth time, muttered the boy.

 |